igal1c0de4n/plentyhood/README.md

 Plentyhood
 ==========

-This web application is about cooperation within the local community.
-It's about sharing resources such as tools, gardens, services etc.
+This web application builds on the recent sharing revolution to facilitate cooperation within a local community.
+It's about sharing resources such as tools, produce, gardens, services and more.

-Creating the next-gen 'Craigslist', on a whole new level, the app wroks with the user's location and provides results which are closer and thus more relevant.
-At first, the app focuses on gardening: helping people growing food, not lawns.
+The app wroks with the user's location to enable access to resources which are closer and thus more relevant.
+At first, we will be focusing on gardening: facilitating growing of produce: local, organic fruits and vegetables.
+After that, hopefully everything else!
-After that, well, the sky is the limit! =)

 Feature roadmap
 ---------------